Cameroon–India relations

-Cameroon–India relations refers to the international relations that exist between Cameroon and India.
-The High Commission of India in Abuja, Nigeria is concurrently accredited to Cameroon.
+Cameroon–India relations refers to the bilateral relations between Cameroon and India.
+The High Commission of India in Yaoundé, Cameroon, headed by High Commissioner H.E.
+Ambassador Vijay Khanduja [IFS], serves as India's diplomatic representation to Cameroon.
 India also maintains an Honorary Consulate in Douala.
-Cameroon has no diplomatic mission in India.
+Cameroon has recently operationalised a High Commission in New Delhi with its first High Commissioner yet to be appointed.

 History

 Diplomatic relations between Cameroon and India were established in 1960, the year the former declared independence.
 Cameroonian leaders have expressed appreciation for India's contributions to Africa, its secular democracy and economic progress, and its leadership in the Non-Aligned Movement (NAM).
 Cameroon voted for the candidature of Indian diplomat Kamalesh Sharma for Commonwealth Secretary-General.

 Cameroonian President Paul Biya visited India in 1983 to the attend the NAM Summit.
 Prime Minister Philémon Yang, along with 7 Ministers and a business delegation, visited New Delhi in March 2013 to participate in the Africa-CII/Exim Bank Conclave.
 Several other Cameroonian ministers and government officials have also visited the country.
 From India, the highest level visits to Cameroon have been at the level of minister of state.
 The Minister of State for Industrial Development visited Cameroon in February 1988 and was the first Indian government official to visit the country.
 The Minister of State for External Affairs visited Cameroon in April 1990, and the Minister of State for HRD Ram Shankar Katheria in September 2015.

 Cameroonian External Relations Minister Mbella Mbella led the delegation to the third India-Africa Forum Summit in October 2015.
 He also held talks with his Indian counterpart, Sushma Swaraj, and the two discussed militancy in Africa.
 Cameroon requested India's help to build its defence sector and also in combating Boko Haram.
 In response, India sent officials to train Cameroonian defence forces in counter-insurgency and anti-terror operations.